rclune/playbooks-website/content/developer/continuous-integration/pick-ci-provider.md

   A CI provider is the service/environment for how you will run CI.
 why: >
-  CI helps to ensure that you are able to test your code often and choosing the right provider ensures that you are able to ???
+  CI helps to ensure that you are able to test your code often and choosing the right provider ensures that you are able to effectively collaborate when developing software.
 when: Mid-Development
 implementations:
   - desc: "[GitHub Actions](https://docs.github.com/actions)"